2006 Indy Japan 300: Background

 Twin Ring Motegi (pictured in 2020), where the race was held.

-The Indy Japan 300 was confirmed to be included in IndyCar's 2006 schedule in September 2005.
-It was the 3rd of 14 scheduled races for 2006, the ninth annual edition of the event (fourth edition under IndyCar sanctioning), and the only race of the season to be held outside of the United States.
+The Indy Japan 300 was confirmed to be included in the Indy Racing League (IRL)'s 2006 schedule in September 2005.
+It was the 3rd of 14 scheduled races for 2006, the ninth annual edition of the event (fourth edition under IRL sanctioning), and the only race of the season to be held outside of the United States.
 It was held at the Twin Ring Motegi circuit, a four-turn, 1.5 mi paved oval track in Motegi, Tochigi, Japan.
 Dan Wheldon was the defending race winner, and was looking to win the race for the third consecutive year, a feat that no driver in the Indy Racing League had done before.
-Entering the race, Marlboro Team Penske driver Hélio Castroneves led the Drivers' Championship standings with 93 points.
+Entering the race, Team Penske driver Hélio Castroneves led the Drivers' Championship standings with 93 points.
 Scott Dixon was in second with 70 points.
 Wheldon fell to third, only obtaining 64 points.
 Sam Hornish Jr., with 62 points, was in fourth, and Tony Kanaan and Kosuke Matsuura tied for fifth with 54 points each.

 The day before an open test session was conducted for the upcoming Indianapolis 500, Rahal Letterman Racing named Jeff Simmons, a seven-time winner in the Indy Pro Series, as the full-time driver of their No. 17 car for the remainder of the 2006 season, beginning at Motegi.
 The seat was originally vacated by Paul Dana, though he was killed in a morning warm-up crash prior to the race at Homestead–Miami Speedway.
 Team co-owner Bobby Rahal explained why Simmons was chosen to replace Dana:

 "Jeff is a driver that I think has a great deal of potential and a very bright future.
 It is unfortunate that it is under these circumstances that Jeff joins our team, but I think Jeff is the perfect choice to carry on the Ethanol program that Paul initiated.
 Jeff has paid his dues and worked his way up through the ladder system.
 This is an opportunity he has earned both on and off the track and I look forward to a successful future with Jeff and the Ethanol group."On April 13, Cheever Racing announced that their No. 51 car, normally driven by Eddie Cheever, would be driven by Tomáš Enge during the event, as Cheever chose to compete in the Grand Am Rolex Sports Car Series race at Virginia International Raceway.
 Enge later revealed that he received the news while testing a V8 supercar in Australia; he then traveled to his home country, the Czech Republic, to secure a visa for the race, and traveled to Indianapolis to complete paperwork for IndyCar before finally arriving in Japan.
 This race also marked the return of Ed Carpenter, who was injured at Homestead in the same crash that killed Dana, and was forced to miss the race at St. Petersburg.